FAA approves Boeing’s fix for 737 MAX electrical flaw, clearing the way for return to flight

-More than 100 of Boeing’s newer 737 MAX jets will soon return to the air, and new MAX deliveries will resume, after a five-week halt over a defect introduced by a minor design change in parts made at its Salt Lake City fabrication plant..
+More than 100 of Boeing’s newer 737 MAX jets will soon return to the air, and new MAX deliveries will resume, after a five-week halt over a defect introduced by a minor design change in parts made at its Salt Lake City fabrication plant.

 Boeing won approval from the Federal Aviation Administration late Wednesday for the fix to the jet’s latest electrical problem affecting MAXs built since early 2019, the federal safety agency confirmed.